compbiozurich/UZH-BIO392/course-results/2021/john-oehninger/Day10_GATK_Mutec2.md

 > Gray reads do not present any haplotype and are therefore aligned with the reference genome (in our case, hg38), while the pastel reads do.

 * How do you feel about this somatic call?
-> Really interested!
-Especially about all the available options, that IGV offers.
-Regarding the noticed variant C→T, the clear cut between our data (normal vs tumor) gives a good confidence.
+> I find it very interesting.
+IGV is a great GUI for browsing such data.
+Regarding the variant C→T mentioned above, the clear difference between our data (normal vs tumor) gives me good confidence in the validity of the assumption.